-Scoters, a genus of sea ducks that (in the mid-Atlantic) includes Black Scoter (Melanitta americana), White-winged Scoter (M. fusca), and Surf Scoter (M. perspicillata), were observed in 61% of surveys, primarily between September and May (Table 17-2).
-Though scoters were observed at all longitudes within the study area, observations in the east tended to be sporadic and to involve small numbers of individuals.
-Scoter flocks, or rafts, were most consistently located in areas within about 30 km of shore, particularly near the mouths of Chesapeake Bay and Delaware Bay (Figure 17-2).
-The persistent hotspots of scoter abundance identified in Figure 17-2 were some of the largest and most consistent of any species group examined.
-Surf Scoters (Figure 17-3) and Black Scoters (Figure 17-4) showed strikingly similar patterns of hotspot persistence to each other and to the family as a whole.
-Additional information on Surf Scoter movements and habitat use in the mid-Atlantic is presented in Chapter 20.
+Scoters, a genus of sea ducks that in the Mid-Atlantic includes Black Scoter (Melanitta americana), White-winged Scoter (M. fusca), and Surf Scoter (M. perspicillata), were observed in 61% of surveys, primarily between September and May (Table 11-2).
+Though scoters were observed at all longitudes within the Maryland and MABS study areas, observations in the east tended to be sporadic and to involve small numbers of individuals.
+Scoter flocks, or rafts, were most consistently located in areas within about 30 km of shore, particularly near the mouths of Chesapeake Bay and Delaware Bay (Figure 11-3).
+Hotspots were also present, though slightly less persistent, in nearshore waters within the Maryland study area.
+The persistent hotspots of scoter abundance identified in Figure 11-3 were some of the largest and most consistent of any species group examined.
+Surf Scoters (Figure 11-4) and Black Scoters (Figure 11-5) showed strikingly similar patterns of hotspot persistence to each other and to the family as a whole.
+Additional information on Surf Scoter movements and habitat use in the Mid-Atlantic is presented in Meattey et al. (2015).